 Avoiding Small Objects and Choking Hazards

 Dogs, especially puppies, are curious and love to explore their surroundings with their mouths.
 Keep small objects, such as buttons, coins, or small toys, out of their reach to prevent choking hazards.
-Storing 's toys with small parts safely away from your dog's play area is crucial.
+Storing children's toys with small parts safely away from your dog's play area is crucial.
 Additionally, be mindful of everyday household objects that can pose a choking risk, such as rubber bands, hair ties, or clothing accessories.
 By identifying and removing these potential hazards, you can ensure your dog's safety and prevent accidents.

 Avoiding Unattended Flames and Stovetops